Ben Avery Shooting Facility Classes

 ** Register for a class here **

 Annie Oakley – An introductory firearms course offered to ladies only.
 Course includes in class instruction covering the basic principles of firearms safety and terminology as well as time on the range where participants will use department provided firearms and ammunition to learn the fundamentals of marksmanship.
 All necessary equipment is provided and participants must be 16 years or older.
 Cost is $25 per person.

 Wild Bunch – A family based introductory firearms course offered to both men and women.
 Course will include in class instruction covering the basic principles of firearms safety and terminology as well as time on the range where participants will use department provided firearms and ammunition to learn the fundamentals of marksmanship.
 All necessary equipment is provided and participants must be 9 years or older.
 Cost is $25 per person.

 Youth Firearms Safety – This introductory class, for boys and girls ages 9 to 16, will cover the basic principles of firearms safety and terminology.
 In addition to classroom instruction, participants will have the option to learn the fundamentals of marksmanship on the range (equipment and ammunition will be provided).
-Cost is $25 (must be paid prior to the class).
+Cost is $25 per child (must be paid prior to the class).
 There must be a parent or legal guardian per child present at all times during the class.

 Game and Fish Department .22 handguns and rifles are used for these programs.
 Please do not bring your own firearms or ammunition.
 This is a fun learning environment where participants with little or no firearms experience can actively learn and participate.

 - Provide a safe, encouraging and comfortable shooting environment for shooters of all skill levels from novice to expert.

 - Promote firearms safety and education.